Hassan-Fawaz/Hassan-Fawaz.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome to my personal website.
 My name is Hassan Fawaz.
 I am a research engineer in the domain of telecommunications.
-I got my engineering degree in Electrical and Electronic Engineering (Section: Computer and Communications) in 2015 from the Lebanese Univerisity in Beirut, Lebanon.
-I got my M2 degree in Telecom Networks and Security in 2016 jointly from Saint Joseph University of Beirut and the Faculty of Engineering at the Lebanese University.
-Afterwards, I started my Ph,D. in the domain of full-duplex wireless communications which I successfully defended at the end of 2019.
-In 2020, I was a post-doc researcher at the University of Versailles, France with my work revolving around the Internet-of-Things and LoRa networks.
-Since the end of 2020, I have been working as research enginner at Telecom SudParis, Palaiseau, France.
+I obtained my engineering degree in Electrical and Electronic Engineering (Section: Computer and Communications) in 2015 from the Lebanese University in Beirut, Lebanon.
+I earned my M2 degree in Telecom Networks and Security in 2016 jointly from Saint Joseph University of Beirut and the Faculty of Engineering at the Lebanese University.
+Afterwards, I embarked on my Ph.D. in the domain of full-duplex wireless communications, which I successfully defended at the end of 2019.
+In 2020, I served as a post-doctoral researcher at the University of Versailles, France, focusing on the Internet-of-Things and LoRa networks.
+Since the end of 2020, I have been working as a research engineer at Telecom SudParis, Palaiseau, France.

 Diploma in Electrical and Electronic Engingeering
 ======